The Dow Chemical Company and Bhopal’s Second Disaster

 - Union Carbide was aware of the environmental and groundwater contamination, after carrying out tests in the area, but chose to keep the findings of these tests secret.

-- The toxic contamination of the area only became public knowledge after Greenpeace tested the area and published a report, in 1999, labeling the area a ‘global toxic hotspot
+- The toxic contamination of the area only became public knowledge when Greenpeace tested the area and published a report, in 1999, labeling the area a ‘global toxic hotspot’.

 - The US courts accept that the water contamination is a separate issue from the gas disaster.